 Two years later, in the rainforest, Franz is informed that his father wants to clear the old Gravenstein apple trees in South Tyrol.
 He returns to South Tyrol and persuades his father to lease him the apple meadow to farm organically.
-For Franz's father, as for most of his generation, chemistry in fruit growing was a liberation.
-Nevertheless, after the first year he already acknowledges that the organic Gravenstein apples look and taste good and allocates another piece of land for organic farming.
+Franz's father, after the first year, recognizes that the organic Gravenstein apples look and taste good and allocates another piece of land for organic farming.
 Franz's commitment to organic farming goes beyond cultivation: he is involved in setting up the Bioland association for organic farming in South Tyrol and has been elected as its chairman for several years.

 "It makes little sense to accompany a project for only two or three years.
 We stay until it runs without us, which takes ten years on average." - Franz

 Over the years, Theolinde and Franz continue to support the project in Ecuador and mainly oversee the establishment of school gardens, where old knowledge about diversity is passed on to a new generation in a practical way.

 Around the turn of the millennium, Franz and Theolinde are offered another development project: coffee cultivation and viticulture on Cape Verde.
 The two move there for a few months with their daughter Magdalena, while back home an organic farmer takes good care of their apples, and they’re back in time for the harvest.